 - Anaheim, California - Home to Disneyland and Universal Studios.
 This destination is plenty of fun for all ages.

-- Long Beach, California - Before getting comfortable in the city, be sure to check out this beach along the coast, providing many waterfront attractions including the Aquarium of the Pacific.
+- Long Beach, California - Before getting comfortable in the city, be sure to check out this beach along the coast, providing many waterfront attractions including the Aquarium of the Pacific and Peninsula Beach.

 Best time to go on a road trip from Connecticut to California